julianevan/covid19-r/README.md

 # covid19-r
 A Data Analytics Project on Covid-19 dataset using R

 Hi!
 Welcome to this repository!
-This is a Data Analytics Project on Covid-19 dataset from [Google](https://health.google.com/covid-19/open-data/raw-data), which is available in the repository too.
+This is a Data Analytics Project on Covid-19 dataset from [Our World in Data](https://ourworldindata.org/coronavirus), which is available in the repository too.
 I used R and RStudio for this project.
 Feel free to download the repo and play with the R code.

 # Overview